📄

 Source: AI Competency Framework by Scenic Mind

-An AI release I helped take from initial product ideas and screen designs through to delivery has gone live.
+An AI release I helped take from initial product ideas and screen designs through to delivery has just gone live.
 Outputs are easy, outcomes are what really matter.

-What makes this different is not just the technology.
-It is how the technology is applied.
+What makes this different is not just the technology, it is how the technology is applied.

 It helps balance speed with confidence, using evidence to guide decisions before moving into market.